HSAnet/reverse-traceroute/README.md

 When run in the multipath mode, a variation of the [Diamond Miner](https://github.com/dioptra-io/diamond-miner) algorithm ensures that all nodes for a hop will be detected with a certainty specified by the user.

-Both modes of operation can be used to in the forward and, since we are talking about reverse traceroute, in the **reverse** direction.
+Both modes of operation can be used in the forward and, since we are talking about reverse traceroute, in the **reverse** direction.

 As the client renders the discovered paths, you need the graphviz binary accessible through your